6 Types of car insurance fraud

 -

-If you lie on an insurance application, you could receive a punishment for car insurance fraud.
+If you lie on an insurance application, you could face consequences for car insurance fraud.
 Depending on your state, you could face fines or possible jail time for lying on your application.
-At the very least, your insurer may increase your rates and impose a financial penalty of their own or even discontinue your coverage.
+At the very least, your insurer may increase your rates and impose a financial penalty or even discontinue your coverage.

 -